SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Proposed Methodology

-To overcome the limitations of static weights in handling variable-channel HSI data, we introduce a novel sample-level conditional hypernetwork framework for dynamic, decoupled spatial-spectral embedding, named HyperEmbedding.
-Inspired by the intrinsic low-rank property of HSI data and matrix decomposition theory, the proposed approach diverges from generating monolithic, high-dimensional convolution kernels for variable-channel data.
+To overcome the limitations of static weights in handling variable-channel HSI data, we introduce a sample-level conditional hypernetwork framework for dynamic spatial-spectral embedding, named HyperEmbedding.
+Inspired by the intrinsic low-rank property of HSI data and matrix decomposition theory, the proposed approach diverges from generating high-dimensional convolution kernels for variable-channel data.
 Instead, a hypernetwork, conditioned on both sensor meta and image content features, dynamically generates a pair of lightweight matrix factors for each sample on a per-channel basis.
-As illustrated in Figure \ref{fig:5}, this matrix factorization decouples the transformation of HyperEmbedding into three stages—\textbf{adaptive spatial pattern extraction}, \textbf{latent semantic feature re-projection}, and \textbf{spectral feature aggregation}.
-The per-channel design gives the HyperEmbedding module an inherent flexibility to handle variations in the number of spectral channels (e.g., from a new sensor or after removing bad bands), since the module simply adds or removes the corresponding channel-wise computations.
+As illustrated in Figure~\ref{fig:matrix}, this matrix factorization decouples the transformation of HyperEmbedding into three stages—adaptive spatial pattern extraction, latent semantic feature projection, and spectral feature aggregation.
+The per-channel design gives the HyperEmbedding module inherent flexibility to handle variations in the number of spectral channels (e.g., from a new sensor or after removing noisy bands), as it can adaptively add or remove the corresponding channel-wise computations without altering the model architecture.

-We follow the processing paradigm of MAE to perform an unfold operation on the input \textit{X} to extract non-overlapping patches of size $k\times k$.
+We follow the processing paradigm of MAE to perform an unfold operation on the input ${X}$ to extract non-overlapping patches of size $k\times k$.
 Following tensorization and dimension rearrangement, the original HSI image is converted into a sequence of patch tokens, represented by a tensor $P\in\mathbb{R}^{N\times C\times k^2}$.
-Here, $N=\left(H/k\right)\times\left(H/k\right)$ is the total number of patches, and $k^2$ represents the flattened spatial dimension of each patch.
+Here, $N=\left(H/k\right)\times\left(W/k\right)$ is the total number of patches, and $k^2$ represents the flattened spatial dimension of each patch.